droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 The burgomaster's mansion is largely as described in <span class="citation">N3.
 Burgomaster's Mansion (p.
 103)</span>.
 However, the magic mirror in <span class="citation">N3p.
 Bridal Gown and Spirit Mirror (p.
 108)</span> has been modified and moved to <span class="citation">N3t.
 Victor's Workroom (p.
 109)</span>.
 See [[#E3c.
 Speaking with Victor]] below, or [[Arc H - The Lost Soul]] for more information about the mirror.

 If the players visit the burgomaster’s mansion openly, they are greeted by Clavdia, the Baron’s maid, and led to the den as described in <span class="citation">N3.
 Burgomaster's Mansion (p.
 103)</span> and <span class="citation">N3e.
 Den (p.
 106)</span>.
 The Baron arrives to speak with them a few minutes later, joined by his twin **mastiffs** named Fang and Claw, as described in **N3l.
 Library (p.
 107)**.
+Use [Elite Riding Dog](https://2e.aonprd.com/Monsters.aspx?ID=2925) stat block for them.
+Baron has a [Noble](https://2e.aonprd.com/NPCs.aspx?ID=882) stat block.
 ## E3a.
 Entering the Mansion
 If Ireena Kolyana has already visited the mansion alone and obtained an audience with the Baron regarding the Barovian refugees, [[Non-Player Characters#Baron Vargas Vallakovich|the Baron]] is glad to grant her and her companions access to his library.
 Otherwise, the players can attempt to persuade the Baron to grant them entry, or try to gain access by subterfuge if all else fails.